12 Top Fly Fishing Destinations in Wyoming

 One of the world's great wilderness areas, Yellowstone National Park is legendary for its fantastic fly fishing in a truly awe-inspiring setting of sprawling meadows, steep canyons, and steaming geysers.
 Few places in the world offer such a high concentration of public lakes and streams.

 The park's geothermal activity raises the alkalinity of the streams nurturing healthy populations of trout and providing prime fishing opportunities.
 You can cast for seven different varieties of game fish in the park, including cutthroat, brown, brook, rainbow, and lake trout, as well as mountain whitefish and grayling.
-Only the latter two species and cutthroat are native to the park, however Yellowstone hasn't been stocked since the 1950s.
+Only the latter two species and cutthroat are native to the park.

-Seasonal fluctuations determine the best fishing spots.
+Seasonal fluctuations impact where the best fishing is in the park in any given season.
 Anglers keen to fish in the spring should head to the Firehole River for nymph fishing, as it's the first to clear from snow melt - usually in May after Memorial Day weekend.

 In early June, the Madison and Gibbon Rivers and Yellowstone Lake are usually ready to fish, and by July, most park waters are clear and fishable.
 July and August are the prime months, with typically clear weather and frequent hatches.
 August is also the best time to fish the lakes (Heart Lake is a favorite).